DMGT-TECH/authenticated-cloud-docs/README.md

 ## How to use

 1. Clone this repo, choose a domain name for your site.
-1. Set up Active Directory for your new site
+1. Set up Active Directory for your new site.
     1. Register a new application.
-Note Application (client) id and Directory (tenant) id.
+Note `Application (client) id` and `Directory (tenant) id`.
     1. Add a web client to the application.
-Note client id, client secret.
+Note `Client id` and `Client secret`.
-  1. Add a redirect URI of `$domain/_callback`
+    1. To the web client, add a redirect URI of your domain with `/_callback` at the end.
 1. Edit the configuration in `.env` and `config/docusaurus.config.json` (you'll need to set your AWS/Route53 information there too.)
 1. Set the required secrets in Github Secrets (see below).
 1. Place your content in the `content` folder